 Philippians 4:6 - Don’t worry about anything; instead, pray about everything.
 Tell God what you need, and thank him for all he has done.

-Five years ago today I made the smart decision I made on this day five years ago.
+Five years ago today I made the smart decision to get a heart scan.
 At the time I had no physical symptoms of heart disease but decided to get a heart scan because someone told me about the heart scan, it was being offered at a reduced price, and I was 50 years old and my grandfather died of a heart attach at the age of 49.
 Since that heart scan I have had stents put in arteries 80% and 90% blocked and on 10/15/18 I had open heart surgery to replace my calcified and bicuspid aortic valve.

 I’ve been introduced to three men recently who are having open heart surgery soon to replace their aortic and mitral valves.
 Two are Rotarians introduced to me from fellow Rotarians and the third is a friend of a friend.
 They live in Maryland, Maine, and Oregon.
 I’ve been able to share my journey with him.
 I had a few folks do the same for me which helped me prepare for the surgery and recovery.
 These three new friends will be in my prayers for successful surgeries and strong recoveries.